 - One of the quicker ways to defeat the Garradors in Resident Evil 4 is to stand with your back to a wall, get them to charge you, and run for it (conveniently, they usually don't swerve after you), causing them to get their claws stuck in said wall and allowing you a free strike to the weak point on their backs.

 - Resident Evil 3: Nemesis has the Nemesis.
 If you are skilled or lucky, you can get him to kill zombies for you, since he destroys anything in his path to get to the player.

 - Averted in the fight against El Odio in Psychonauts, interestingly, as not only is it a Bullfight Boss in terms of the trope definition, it's a Bullfight Boss in literal terms.
 He's rather intelligent for a boss of his kind and probably won't end up touching the wall at all.

-- In Super Smash Bros Brawl story mode, you can do significant damage to Duon by getting his homing missiles to slam into him
+- In Super Smash Bros Brawl story mode, you can do significant damage to Duon by getting its homing missiles to crash into it.

 - The mooks in Battletoads: Battlemanics automatically counterattack when they take damage, so if you get one to hit another they'll fight to the death.

 - One boss in Fable I can't be damaged and always strike you.
 Every few attacks, he will loose a brutal assault that, if dodged, stuck his swords in the ground.
 This leaves him vulnerable for a while.